 Scotland is a world hotspot for basking sharks, and this family-run company aims to help visitors experience these giants of the ocean in a low-impact way, combining an incredible up-close experience for the visitor with minimum disruption for the creatures they want to view.
 Experienced marine biologists will tell you about the area, the sharks and what we know about the behaviour of these mysterious giants.

 Run by Shane and Nikki Wasik and offering a range of tours departing from Oban or Tobermory, this luxury small-group tour option is a great way to experience Scotland's wildlife as part of your self-drive itinerary.
 Spaces on the basking shark tours often get booked up quite a long time in advance, so enquire now if you'd like to discuss incorporating a basking shark tour into your self-drive Scottish adventure.

 When to go: Sailings operate from April until September.
 Whale and dolphin sightings tend to be best from May until the end of July.

-Why we love them:Arisaig Marine manage to turn a popular ferry service taking visitors to the Small Isles into an experience in itself, with the opportunity to experience the abundant wildlife that's likely to pop up along the way.
+Why we love them:Arisaig Marine manages to turn a popular ferry service taking visitors to the Small Isles into an experience in itself, with the opportunity to experience the abundant wildlife that's likely to pop up along the way.
 This is a great day out, where in many ways the journey is the destination.
-You'll get to visit some beautiful, remote and less-visited Scottish islands, and your experienced guide and captain will make sure you get a great view of interesting wildlife on your way.
+You'll get to set foot on some beautiful, remote and less-visited Scottish islands, and your experienced guide and captain will make sure you get a great view of interesting wildlife on your way.

 Departs from: Arisaig.